 There are lots of ways to add clasps, but all methods include the same basic concepts:

 1. Clasps are a stress point in any beadwork.
-Always reinforce the stitches you use to attach a clasp – for me this means stitching through the beads at least three times.
+Always reinforce the stitches you use to attach a clasp.

-2. Inspect your clasp for sharp edges or burrs.
+2. Inspect your clasp for sharp edges or burrs where your thread will pass through it.
 Use a bead reamer or file if needed to smooth any rough spots.

 4. Use soldered jump rings, oval jump rings or split rings (the ones that look like tiny key rings).
 Avoid round jump rings – the thread can slip through the opening.